ForrestKnight/Miracle-Pills/README.md

 # Miracle Pills

-An application solely to practice Xcode and Swift.
+An application solely to practice Xcode, UIKit, and Swift.

 # What I Learned